-The Department of Law is organized into the Executive Office, five legal divisions, four specialty units and an operations division.
+The Office of the Attorney General is organized into the Executive Office, five legal divisions, four specialty units and an operations division.

-Executive Office - The Executive Office includes the following leadership positions: Attorney General, Chief of Staff, Chief Deputy Attorney General, Counsel to the Attorney General and Solicitor General.
+Executive Office - The Executive Office includes the following leadership positions: Attorney General, Chief Deputy Attorney General, Chief of Staff and Solicitor General.

-Operations Division - The Operations Division is responsible for providing administrative support to the legal divisions.
-The division is divided into three areas: Information Technology, Financial Services and Human Resources.
+Operations Division - The Operations Division is responsible for providing administrative and operational support for the Office of the Attorney General.
+The division is divided into four areas: Information Technology, Financial Services, Human Resources and Operations.

 Regulated Industries and Professions Division - The Regulated Industries and Professions Division plays a vital role in the regulation of businesses and professions by serving a diverse client base of state agencies.
-The division also represents the state in areas where the Attorney General has the authority to act on its behalf, such as in antitrust or False Claims Act cases.
-The division is composed of three Sections – Environmental and Natural Resources, Regulated Public Interests, and State Licensing Boards.
+The division also represents the state in areas where the Attorney General has the authority to act on its behalf, such as antitrust or False Claims Act cases.
+The division is comprised of three sections: Environmental and Natural Resources, Regulated Public Interests, and State Licensing Boards.

 Attorneys in the division bring enforcement actions and defend agency actions in administrative hearings.
 They also provide client advice, negotiate complex settlements, and litigate in state and federal courts.
 In representing its agency clients, the division assists in enforcing Georgia’s regulatory laws.
 Among other agencies, the division assists: